pucilpet/mariadb-galera-swarm/README.md

 Please submit more examples for Kubernetes, Mesos, etc. and also improvements for existing examples!

+## Commands

+The entrypoint takes as a command one of the following startup "modes":

+### seed

+Used only to initialize a new cluster and after initialization and other nodes are joined the "seed" container should be stopped and replaced with a "node" container using the same volume.

+### node

+Join an existing cluster.
+Takes as a second argument a comma-separated list of IPs or hostnames to resolve which are used to build the `--wsrep_cluster_address` option for joining a cluster.

+A "node" can actually also be used to bootstrap a cluster as the "seed" does described above by placing a flag file in the data volume before boot name `/var/lib/mysql/new-cluster`.

+### no-galera

+Start server with Galera disabled.
+Useful for maintenance tasks like performing `mysql_upgrade` and resetting root credentials.

+### sleep

+Start the container but not the server.
+Runs "sleep infinity".
+Useful just to get volumes initialized or if you want to `docker exec` without the server running.

+By using DNS resolution to discover other nodes they don't have to be specified explicitly.
+This should work with any system with DNS-based service discovery such as Kontena, Docker Swarm Mode, Consul, etc.

 ## Environment Variables

  - `XTRABACKUP_PASSWORD` (required unless `XTRABACKUP_PASSWORD_FILE` is provided)